ff-meli/OrchestrionPlugin/README.md

 ### It's so hard to find certain tracks!
 Can you add/change/remove (some specific info)?
 In short, no.

-All the song information in the player is taken from [this spreadsheet](https://docs.google.com/spreadsheets/d/14yjTMHYmuB1m5-aJO8CkMferRT9sNzgasYq02oJENWs/edit#gid=0), which I do not maintain.
+All the song information in the player is taken from [this spreadsheet](https://docs.google.com/spreadsheets/d/1gGNCu85sjd-4CDgqw-K5tefTe4HYuDK38LkRyvx_fEc), which I do not maintain.

-You might be able to ask in the CMTool discord if there is information you think should be added etc, as it is (was?) maintained from there.
-But I am not involved in that process.
+This sheet is not maintained by me, but feel free to comment in the document if you find any inconsistencies.

 ### Some new in-game music is out and I can't find it!
-If the tracks are new, it is possible that either the spreadsheet has not been updated by the community yet, or that I have not pulled in the latest updates to it.
+If the tracks are new, it is possible that either the spreadsheet has not been updated by the community yet.

 ### I have a suggestion/issue/concern!
 Mention it in the XL discord, or create an issue here.

 ## Credits
 * goat, for the launcher and dalamud, without which none of this would be possible.
-* MagowDeath#1763 for maintaining [the community spreadsheet](https://docs.google.com/spreadsheets/d/14yjTMHYmuB1m5-aJO8CkMferRT9sNzgasYq02oJENWs/edit#gid=0) with all of the song data that is used in this plugin.
+* MagowDeath#1763 for maintaining [the previous spreadsheet](https://docs.google.com/spreadsheets/d/14yjTMHYmuB1m5-aJO8CkMferRT9sNzgasYq02oJENWs/edit#gid=0) with all of the song data that is used in this plugin.
 * Many thanks to [Caraxi](https://github.com/Caraxi/) for keeping things working and updated while I was away!
 * Too many discord people to name, for helping out with things and offering suggestions.